 By: Rocky Roden, Geophysical Insights, and Deborah Sacrey, Auburn Energy

-Published with permission: American Oil and Gas Journal
+Published with permission: American Oil and Gas Reporter

 Seismic attributes, which are any measurable properties of seismic data, aid interpreters in identifying geologic features that are not understood clearly in the original data.
 However, the enormous amount of information generated from seismic attributes and the difficulty in understanding how these attributes when combined define geology, requires another approach in the interpretation workflow.